KonishchevDmitry/investments/README.md

 ```
 $ investments tax-statement --help

-Reads Interactive Brokers statement and alters *.dcX file (Russian tax program named Декларация)
+Reads broker statement and alters *.dcX file (created by Russian tax program named Декларация) by adding all required
-by adding all required information about income from paid dividends.
+information about income from paid dividends.

 If tax statement file is not specified only outputs the data which is going to be declared.